 The encoding of loops (Fig. 14) includes both the representation of the loop within the enclosing code and the verification of the loop body.
-The two aspects are encoded by a non-deterministic choice (if(\)).
+The two aspects are encoded by a non-deterministic choice (if()).
 The former resembles the encoding of a method call, whereas the latter is similar to a method body.

 In both cases, we proceed by exhaling the loop invariant.
 This exhale does not check obligation measures since the measures of the loop encoded here are independent of the measures used by the enclosing method or loop (if any).
-Hence, we pass the all-top map $P{\top}$ to the exhale operation.
-The check after exhaling the loop invariant ensures that the code before the loop does not retain any obligations other than releases-obligations in case the loop promises to terminate.
-This assertion, including the interpretation of $\mathcal{B}{old}$ , is identical to the one for calls (Fig. 11).
+Hence, we pass the all-top map P{\top} to the exhale operation.
+The check after exhaling the loop invariant ensures that the code before the loop does not retain any obligations unless the loop promises to terminate.
+This assertion is identical to the one for calls (Fig. 11).
 In particular, it enforces that the loop must promise to terminate if the enclosing loop or method has a terminates-obligation.
-We then havoc the loop targets, that is, all local variables that get assigned to in the loop body.
-Any information about these variables that should be retained must be included in the loop invariant.
+We